Surface Evaporation of a Falling Water Droplet, ANSYS Fluent CFD Training

-In this project, the process of evaporation of a water droplet into the air space is simulated.
+In this project, the process of evaporation of a water droplet into the air space is simulated by ANSYS Fluent software.
 Therefore, the Multiphase model is used to simulate the initial phase of air and the secondary phases of water and water vapor.
 A droplet surface evaporation in the air should be simulated.
 The purpose of the simulation is to investigate the droplet behavior during the falling and the amount of vapor produced in the air due to the water surface evaporation.
 No external factor as a boundary condition affects the drop, and the downward movement is based solely on the force of gravity.
 The time taken to process the downward movement of water within the air space is assumed to be 12 seconds.

 Surface Evaporation Assumption

 There are several assumptions used for the present simulation:

 The solver is Pressure-Based and the simulation is Transient (unsteady) because the problem is to investigate the phase change of the droplet over time.
 Also, the effect of the Earth’s gravity on the model is considered because gravity is the sole cause of the downward falling of the droplet.

 Geometry & Mesh